 Children and pupils at John Keats will learn most effectively when:

-- Pupils receive clear structures which set out ways to learn effectively – hence the provision of Philosophy in the curriculum and an enquiry-based approach towards learning through the use of ‘Fertile Questions’.
+- Pupils receive clear structures which set out ways to learn effectively – hence the provision of an enquiry-based approach towards learning.
 In practice, this means that pupils will be involved with the development of the key question that frames the approach to their learning for the half term.
-Each topic begins with an innovative overarching ‘fertile’ question that will entice the children into wanting to find out more.
-Examples of such questions are: ‘Can you drink the same glass of water twice?’ and ‘Can I influence change?’
+Each topic begins with an innovative overarching ‘fertile’ theme that will entice the children into wanting to find out more.

 - Given the opportunity to learn in an active way e.g. engaging in immersion days that stimulate an interest in the topic.
 An example of an immersion day is a day where the class prepares for and undertakes the trial, modelled on a formal process, of a slave owner to hear the arguments for and against slavery.

 - Given clear feedback about their learning and how they are getting on in school.
-This will be done through regular meetings with their mentors and a programme of marking and feedback that enables pupils to be clear about their strengths and areas for development.
+This will be done through a programme of marking and feedback that enables pupils to be clear about their strengths and areas for development.

 - Given sufficient time to address their emotional and social needs – hence the focus on pastoral support and mentoring and a holistic approach towards inclusion.
 This will be seen in school through the work of the pastoral manager who will work intensively with families to help with problems such as housing, immigration, money, family issues and family literacy and numeracy.
 This will enable parents and carers to feel comfortable with the school and trust staff to work well with them and their families.

-- Pupils will also receive intensive support in school through the work of the play therapist, speech therapist, learning mentor, inclusion manager, drama teacher, sports coaches, music teacher, specialist Maths teacher, EAL support, curriculum enrichment teachers - all focused on the development of self-esteem, confidence and positive attitudes to learning.
+- Pupils will also receive intensive support in school through the work of the play therapist, speech therapist, learning mentor, inclusion manager, drama teacher, sports coaches etc. - all focused on the development of self-esteem, confidence and positive attitudes to learning.

 Values and Ethos